squiggled/pokemon-springboot/README.md

 # Pokémon Center

 ## Description
 Pokémon Center is a one-stop hub for every Pokémon trainer.
-It has three main functions - a Pokédex and team builder feature, an ultimate quiz challenge to show off your Pokémon knowledge, and a news center for updated Pokémon information.
+It has three main functions - a Pokédex and team builder, an ultimate quiz challenge to show off your Pokémon knowledge, and a news center for updated Pokémon information.

 ## Features
 - PokéDex + Team Builder